The Ultimate Fifth Wheel Guide & the Best Fifth Wheel RVs

 Less Vehicle Maintenance

 When you purchase a motorhome, such as a Class A, B or C, you commit to upkeep on a second motorized vehicle.
 This means double the oil changes, fluid flushes and general vehicle upkeep.
-With a fifth wheel, you only need to perform maintenance on your truck towing the RV.
 While there are still some maintenance tasks associated with owning a fifth wheel, such as replacing tires as needed and keeping moving parts lubricated, there is far less maintenance than a traditional motorhome.

 Disadvantages of owning a fifth wheel